tdmalone/slackemon/README.md

 **This program is very much a work in progress, and should be considered very *alpha*.
 If you have any questions you're welcome to log an issue, but please be aware that code may be messy/incomplete, and some things may not work.
 In addition, not all mechanics are implemented yet.**

+## Screenshots

+Coming soon!

+## Features

+Coming soon!

 ## Requirements

 * A web server running PHP7
 * Access to a Slack organisation (if a free organisation, installing this will take up 1 of your 10 integrations)
+* **Optional:** An API key for OpenWeatherMap, to enable weather features based on real-world weather
 * **Optional:** An AWS S3 bucket for better performance when caching image assets

 ## Setup